MokoSan/Stoicon2020/WhatIsStoicism.md

    1. Rational
    2. Consistent
    3. Mentally Healthy
-   4. Not overcome by emotional upheavel
+   4. Not overcome by emotional upheaval
    5. Moderate
    6. Courageous
    7. Fair and Just